vinlok/vinlok.github.io/_posts/2014-04-30-Guide-to-github-pages.md

 excerpt_separator: <!--more-->
 ---

 My previous blog site was traditional one running on a LAMP stack powered by Joomla.
 While it did suffice need of typical blog site(and helped to scratch my itch to host my own server/site), the cost of maintaining it ($AWS$) and MySql etc forced me to moved to a new platform.
-Given the benifits offered by Github pages, it was the obvious choice here.
+Given the benefits offered by Github pages, it was the obvious choice here.

 I did not find the documentation on the github pages site that intuitive.
 It took me quite sometime to get grasp of things and get going.
 So I decided to write up this blog so that I can refer to it if needed :)